djpasseyjr/interfere/paper.md

 # Primary Contributions

 The Interfere package provides three primary contributions to the scientific community.

+![Example experimental setup possible with Interfere: Comparing intervention response prediction for deterministic and stochastic versions of the same system.
+Can stochasticity help reveal associations between variables? \label{fig:det_vs_stoch}](images/det_v_stoch.png)

 ## 1. Dynamically Diverse Counterfactuals at Scale

-The "dynamics" submodule in the interfere package contains over fifty dynamic models.
+The "dynamics" submodule in the Interfere package contains over fifty dynamic models.
 It contains a mix of linear, nonlinear, chaotic, continuous time, discrete time, stochastic, and deterministic models.
 The models come from a variety of disciplines including economics, finance, ecology, biology, neuroscience and public health.
 Each model inherits the from the Interfere BaseDynamics type and gains the ability to take exogenous control of any observed state and to add measurement noise.
 Most models also gain the ability to make any observed state stochastic where magnitude of stochasticity can be controlled by a simple scalar parameter or fine tuned with a covariance matrix.

 Because of the difficulty of building models of complex systems, predictive methods for complex dynamics are typically benchmarked on less than ten dynamical systems [@challu_nhits_2023; @brunton_discovering_2016; @vlachas_backpropagation_2020; @pathak_model-free_2018; @prasse_predicting_2022].
 As such, Interfere offers a clear improvement over current benchmarking methods for prediction in complex dynamics.